Derpford/pathways/pathways.md

 Very rarely, usually for reasons specific to your character, one of your Paths may *change*. **The GM should warn you immediately if something you are about to do has consequences for one of your Paths**.
 The classic example of this would be a Paladin falling from grace, but there may be many reasons for a Path to change.
 In any case, when a Path changes, **you lose access to all Blazes from the old Path**, and must start building the new one from scratch.
 Be sure to keep a copy of your old Path on hand; if for any reason you regain access to it, you immediately regain all of your old Blazes as well.

-# Equipment and other Items of importance
+# Equipment and Other Items of Importance

 ## Types of objects